ArasLabs/cmii-affected-items-wizard/README.md

 7. Select Type = **Merge** and Mode = **Thorough Mode**.
 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.
-10. Backup your code tree (the Aras install directory) and save the backup in a safe place.
-11. Copy the `Innovator/` folder from the `CodeTree/` directory and paste it into the root directory of your Aras installation.
-12. Clear your browser cache before logging in to Aras.

 ## Contributing